The best way to retain customers is to provide excellent customer service. Follow these customer service tips and watch your business grow!

 First, I want to share an experience I had that resulted in me leaving as a customer.
 I’m sure you can probably relate to it.

 Earlier this year, I hired a contractor to help with my business.
 Over the week that he was working, there were red flags that came up.
 I was still willing to work it out, but then he wrote me an extremely unprofessional email with quotes including:

 - “While thinking about this project, here’s what I’ve come to: You’ve got to let go of the wheel and let me drive.”

-- “This project has frustrated me to the point that I’ve forgot to ask about email setup during the process—now it looks like I don’t even know how to do my job!”
+- “This project has frustrated me to the point that I’ve forgotten to ask about email set up during the process—now it looks like I don’t even know how to do my job!”